ERB Template

 The

-helper builds HTML that most browsers and feed readers can use to detect the presence of RSS, Atom, or JSON feeds.
-It takes the type of the link (:rss
+auto_discovery_link_taghelper builds HTML that most browsers and feed readers can use to detect the presence of RSS, Atom, or JSON feeds.
+It takes the type of the link (:rss,:atom, or:json), a hash of options that are passed through to url_for, and a hash of options for the tag:<%= auto_discovery_link_tag(:rss, {action: "feed"}, {title: "RSS Feed"}) %>1

 2There are three tag options available for the